-Richard McFadden was one of forty-one players, staff and supporters from the O’s who joined-up into the 17th Battalion Middlesex Regiment which was to be more commonly known as the Footballers’ Battalion.
-He was also one of the first players to sign on the dotted line for King and Country at the specially convened meeting to form the battalion at Fulham Town Hall on December 15, 1914.
+McFadden was one of forty-one players, staff and supporters from the O’s who joined-up into the 17th Battalion Middlesex Regiment, which was to be more commonly known as the Footballers’ Battalion.
+He was also one of the first players to sign on the dotted line for King and Country at the specially convened meeting to form the battalion at Fulham Town Hall on 15th December 1914.

-Born in Cambuslang, Lanarkshire, Scotland in 1889, McFadden moved to Blyth with his family when a small boy and went to the same school as his team-mate to be William Jonas where they became great friends.
+Born in Cambuslang, Lanarkshire, Scotland in 1889, McFadden moved to Blyth with his family when a small boy and went to the same school as his future team-mate William Jonas, where they became great friends.
 His football career started at Newburn FC after having played for local youth sides Ashington Black Watch and Hirst St John before Joining Blyth Spartans in the Northern League.
 He then moved to Wallsend Park Villa before joining the Orient in May 1911.

 McFadden endeared himself to the Orient supporters not only with his goal-scoring prowess but also for several life-saving situations he was directly involved.

 Firstly and prior to coming to London to play for the O’s, it is reported that he had dragged a man from a burning building.
-Later, after he had signed for Clapton Orient, it was also documented that he saved the life of a small boy who was drowning in the River Lea and then a couple of weeks later rescued a very young child from a burning building in Clapton.
+Later, after he had signed for Clapton Orient, it was also documented that he saved the life of two young lads who were struggling in the River Lea, prior to rescuing a very young child from a burning building in Clapton just two weeks later.

 Having joined-up with the rest of the Orient squad, his reputation went before him and when not in the front-line he was to be a regular in the Footballers’ Battalion football team in northern France.

 His fearlessness and heroism in the face of the enemy was also well documented and resulted in him being awarded the Military Medal for ‘Bravery in the Field’.
 It was known that he often went out into No Man’s Land to rescue wounded comrades.
-He was also in-line for a commission as a Warrant Officer
+Having attained the rank of Company Serjeant Major, he was in-line for a commission as a Warrant Officer

-McFadden was killed during the Battle of the Somme in 1916 after being seriously wounded by a shell-blast while leading a line of troops along a trench in the front-line near the village of Serre on October 22.
-Sadly he died the following day in a field hospital.
-Company Serjeant Major Richard McFadden was buried with full military honour in Couin British Cemetery on October 25, 1916.
+Richard McFadden was killed during the Battle of the Somme in 1916 after being seriously wounded by a shell-blast while leading a line of troops along a trench in the front-line near the village of Serre on October 22nd.
+Sadly, he died the following day in a field hospital and was buried with full military honour in Couin British Cemetery on October 25th 1916.
 His loss was a huge blow to all who knew him and followed the deaths of two of his Clapton Orient team-mates and close friends – William Jonas and George Scott.

-Whilst sheltering in a trench during severe fighting in Delville Wood, Richard McFadden sent an eye-witness account to the O’s of the death of his good friend William Jonas:
+Whilst sheltering in a trench during severe fighting in Delville Wood, Richard McFadden sent an eye-witness account to the O’s of the death of his best friend William Jonas:

 ‘Both Willie and I were trapped in a trench near to the front in Somme, France.